mrciolino/wiki-backup/locations/mortis-lux-flying-city.md

 - **Floating Fortress:** The city is a self-contained, mobile fortress, capable of traversing any breathable location and serving as a command center for Mortis Lux.
 - **Shipyards:** Spelljammer ships are produced at the Wegate Southern Docks and docked here, providing the organization with interplanar mobility.
-- **Factories:** Includes advanced facilities such as the [Forge Dimension](/locations/Forge-Dimension) for artifact creation, AI robot factories, and the Speaking Stone Factory for long-distance magical communication.
 - **Residences & Halls:** Home to the Highlords ([Spoops](/characters/spoops), [Breezy-E](/characters/breezy), [Bazzdos](/characters/bazzdos), [Adalynn](/characters/adalynn)), their lieutenants, and various allies.

 ## Leadership & Governance